-It wasn’t even my intent to drive through these mountains, I was just exploring beautiful spots in states I was visiting, and most of them happened to be along this range, so it worked out just fine!
-So on the list I’ll be covering, here is how the 20 places will be explained:
+It wasn’t even my intent to drive through the Appalachian mountains, I was just exploring beautiful spots in states I was visiting, and most of them happened to be along this range, so it worked out just fine!

 So if you’re into hiking, but don’t want to do the entire Appalachian trail (like myself), then this will be a perfect list for you.